joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

-# NodeJS Intro + The Event Loop
+# Node.js Intro + The Event Loop

 # Topics
-- What is NodeJS?
+- What is Node.js?
 - Diving deeper into Programming Languages
 - Google's Javascript Engine: V8
 - Know and understand the event loop.
 - Know the different phases of the event loop.

-# 1. What is NodeJS?
+# 1. What is Node.js?

 ### Why not just call it Javascript for Server?

-If we go to the NodeJS (Node, for short) [website](https://nodejs.org/en/) we get the following definition:
+If we go to the Node.js (Node, for short) [website](https://node.js.org/en/) we get the following definition:

 ```
 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 ```

-At first glance that is a very confusing and technical description of what NodeJS really is.
-This lesson we will go through these technical concepts and finally run our first NodeJS code!
+At first glance that is a very confusing and technical description of what Node.js really is.
+This lesson we will go through these technical concepts and finally run our first Node.js code!

 We will also understand why it's different from browser based Javascript we've been working with so far.